Q&A: COVID Vaccine for Kids

 You should still follow all state and federal guidelines for mask-wearing but can feel more comfortable foregoing a mask if you choose around other vaccinated individuals.
 Indeed, the best path towards ending the pandemic and a return to normalcy includes getting everyone eligible vaccinated as soon as possible!

-Can we travel as a family this summer if some of our kids are vaccinated but others are not?
+Can we travel as a family if some of our kids are vaccinated but others are not?